jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 *   Loosely help define what Gutenberg features can/should get included in the release
 *   Triage and review patches and PRs, test RCs, and coordinates meetings for the block editor
 *   Ensure all Gutenberg features and bug fixes land on time before each Core beta/RC
 *   Gather a list of important Gutenberg bugs and regressions that need to be fixed on each release.
-Ensure the contributors know about these and their importance (Project board)
+Ensure the contributors know about these and their importance ([Project board example](https://github.com/orgs/WordPress/projects/179))
-*   Help with Gutenberg ⇔ Core sync/updates through Trac tickets
+*   Help with Gutenberg ⇔ Core sync/updates through Trac tickets ([More details here](https://make.wordpress.org/core/handbook/about/release-cycle/block-editor-release-process-for-major-releases/))
 *   Make sure the Gutenberg props get collected properly
-*   Make sure the Gutenberg release notes get published on time
 *   Communication with the rest of the release squad about:
-    *   document the updates from Gutenberg included in the release and on each Core beta/RC
+    *   Documenting the updates from Gutenberg included in the release and on each Core beta/RC
-    *   highlight the important features and updates for the marketing team and for the About page.
+    *   Highlighting the important features and updates for the marketing team and for the About page.
-    *   co-ordination with other leads
+    *   Co-ordination with other leads
-*   Make sure Gutenberg updates get shipped in Core releases on time, with as few bugs as possible, and get communicated properly
+*   Make sure Gutenberg updates get shipped in Core releases on time, with as few bugs as possible, and get communicated properly.
+*   Communication with all contributors to get features and enhancements ready in time, help them out if needed.

 ### Editor Triage Lead

 **Responsibilities**

+*   This role is similar to the Core triage lead role, but focuses mainly on the development of the block editor, and integrating it in core releases.
 *   Run Bug Scrubs focused on Editor items.
+This is done in the [#core-editor](https://make.wordpress.org/core/tag/core-editor/) channel on Slack.
 *   Review incoming tickets to the [Gutenberg GitHub repo](https://github.com/WordPress/gutenberg/issues) to ensure items are labeled appropriately for further review, including adding anything necessary to the appropriate release specific project board.
 *   Communicate with the Core Editor Tech leads to help gauge where more resources/attention is needed.
 *   Help prioritize any key issues throughout the release cycle to ensure time sensitive and urgent problems are resolved promptly.

 This work is done in collaboration and coordination with the Core Tech leads so please refer to [Block Editor Release Process for Major Releases](https://make.wordpress.org/core/handbook/about/release-cycle/block-editor-release-process-for-major-releases/) for a more detailed and practical look.

-### Editor Design Lead

-**Responsibilities**

-*   Provide design input, guidance, and mockups for key block editor tickets

 ### Accessibility Lead